This book aims to introduce you to the Combine framework and to writing declarative, reactive apps with Swift for Apple platforms.

 Publisher protocol is generic over two types, as you might have noticed in the diagram earlier:

 Publisher.Outputis the type of the output values of the publisher.
-If the publisher is specialized as an
+If it’s an

 Publisher.Failureis the type of error the publisher can throw if it fails.
 If the publisher can never fail, you specify that by using a